How do I use A/B testing on casino affiliate pages?

 - Test prioritization framework (impact vs effort): how to pick high-value, low-effort tests first.

-- Types of experiments: simple A/B (single element), multivariate tests (multiple elements), split URL tests, and sequential testing across funnel stages.
+- Types of experiments: simple A/B tests, multivariate tests, split URL tests, and sequential testing across funnel stages.

 - Segmentation strategies: device, traffic source, geography, and new vs returning users.